-New Zealand's infamous winter festival returns this year and promises to be every bit as good—if not better—than previous years.
+New Zealand's infamous winter festival returns this year and will no doubt be every bit as good—if not better—than in previous years.
 That's right, Clicquot in the Snow is back in the adventure capital of the world (so we like to think), Queenstown.
-Locals and visitors alike will be treated to an epic four days of Clicquot-inspired activities and experiences.
-These include the annual Kathryn Wilson Runway Show, action-packed alpine experiences, the long lunch series at Rata restaurant and the return of the Clicquot Colourrama Gala.
-With epic beats, eats and, champers, this is one festival you don't want to miss!
+So far the deets are under wraps but watch this space and we'll let you know when we do.

 Where: Various destinations in Queenstown